-We’re all essentially the same person we were in childhood.
+We never lose our power.
+Some of us misplace it or believe it’s diminished over time.
+The truth is that we’re all essentially the same person we were in childhood.
 Life weakens and fortifies us.
-We crawl out of swamps and bask in the light of our accomplishments.
-And we all break, but the miracle is that most of us mend.
+We crawl out of the mud and bask in the light of our accomplishments.
+And we all break, but most of us mend.
 We recover from setbacks and illnesses of the mind and body.
-We may not seem the same on the surface, to ourselves or others, and we may develop a few gnarly habits.
-Nevertheless, our power is with us.
-And we’re whole enough.
+We may not seem the same on the surface, and we may develop a few gnarly habits.
+Nevertheless, our power is in us.

-Being a tortoise, instead of a hare, seems like a good thing.
-Who wins the race?
-I’m not saying we’re tortoises, but I would suggest that wisdom and persistence is a winning combination.
+Being a tortoise, instead of a hare, seems like a good thing now.
+Wisdom and persistence are a winning combination.
 My Aunt Kay always beat me in tennis because she knew where to place the ball.
-No amount of lung capacity or speed could overcome her acquired-over-time skill at lobbing the ball to the back line or gently inching the ball inches over the net.
+No amount of lung capacity or agility could overcome her acquired-over-time skill at lobbing the ball to the back line or a foot from the net.
 She started playing tennis in her thirties.
 I started playing tennis when I eight-years-old.

-Knowing I have the power I had as a child is a substantial revelation.
-I unearthed it courtesy of being lashed a like clapboard home in a hurricane.
+Realizing that I have the power I had in my youth is a revelation.
+I unearthed it courtesy of being tossed like a rowboat in a storm.
 So many things unraveled this year.
-Good things and really bad things happened.
-At my lowest point, I realized that I was still the person who defied sweet nuns and forged her own way, set goals with a singleness of purpose, and rarely entertained failure.
-I am still the person who applied to one college and set her sights on one job at one place.
+At my lowest point, I realized that I was still the person who forged her own way, set goals with a singleness of purpose, and rarely entertained failure.

 Now, for some confessions.
-These are a few of the regrettable things I’ve done for conventional reasons.
-Times when my power was dialed low by outside forces.
+These are a few of the regrettable things I’ve done when my power was dialed low by outside forces.
 I regret getting Botox treatments three times.
-I’m sorry I wore Spanx a lot or applied dangerously old mascara rather than none at all.
+I’m sorry applied dangerously old mascara rather than none at all or wore shoes that hurt because they looked good.
 I wish I never checked the size of someone’s engagement ring, always, or noted the brand of car he or she drove, always.
-And, oh my God, I feel stupid for judging people’s intelligence by the college they attended or type of job they have.
+And I feel stupid for believing that people with blue-chip degrees were extra smart.
 Most of all, I deeply regret not spending more time with people who are different than me.
 I would have learned so much more about being and living.

 I probably have a decent amount of time left for improvement.
-It should be a little bit easier now that the power is with me for good.
+It should be a little bit easier now that my power is back.